 Amadee Island (Ilot Amadee): Although only 400 meters long, the island features a strikingly visible 65-meter lighthouse which provides navigation through one of the only three natural breaks in the lagoon's outer reef (the break, called the Boulari Passage is not far from here).
 Amadee is only 15 miles (24 kilometers) from Noumea so makes an ideal day trip.
 During the day it can be rather crowded with visitors (both the Mary D cruise boat and the Amadee Diving Club are based there) but it's fun to walk around the island and to take the 247 steps to the top of the lighthouse for a fabulous view.

 Signal Island (Ilot Signal): This is a small and deserted island slightly north of Amadee Island.
-There is a wharf and several moorings on the northern side.
+There are a wharf and several moorings on the northern side.
 The snorkeling is excellent on this side and the island itself has a nature trail that is also well worth exploring.

 Ilot Maitre: The distinctive feature of this island is the row of overwater bungalows.
 They are part of L'Escapade Resort which covers most of the island.
 There is good snorkeling and anchoring near the bungalows.